telerik/ajax-docs/controls/editor/how-to/strip-html-on-paste.md

 # Strip HTML on Paste

-Here you can see how you can implement a custom solution to strip desired HTML tags or portions of the content that is going to be pasted in **RadEditor**.
+Here you can see a basic solution to strip desired HTML tags or portions of the content that is going to be pasted in **RadEditor**.

-In order to implement that custom solution you will need to handle the [OnClientPasteHtml event]({%slug editor/client-side-programming/events/onclientpastehtml%}).
-Where your custom stripping logic should be processed if the command that raised the event is the **Paste** one.
+In order to implement that you will need to handle the [OnClientPasteHtml event]({%slug editor/client-side-programming/events/onclientpastehtml%}).
+Where any stripping logic should be processed when the command name raised teh event is **Paste**.
 For the example here, we chose to show how to strip `<strong>`, `<em>` and `<span>` tags.

 >caption Example 1: Example of a custom stripping logic that is processed during paste event of RadEditor.